Star Twinkle PreCure

 Star Twinkle Pretty Cure (スター☆トゥインクルプリキュア, Sutā Touinkuru Purikyua) is a Japanese magical girl anime series by Toei Animation.
 It is the sixteenth installment in the Pretty Cure franchise, and the last series released in the Heisei period.
 It features the fourteenth generation of Cures.
 It is directed by Hiroaki Miyamoto (One Piece Film: Gold) and written by Isao Murayama.
 The series aired on all ANN stations in Japan from February 3, 2019, to January 26, 2020, succeeding HUG!
 PreCure in its time slot.
 It was then succeeded by Healin' Good Pretty Cure on February 2, 2020.
 The series' main topics are imagination and diversity, with outer space, constellations and singing as the Cures' main motifs.

 Story

 The Starry Sky World (星空界, Hoshizora-kai) is the home of the twelve Star Princesses, who are based on the Zodiac signs and maintain order in the universe.
-But when the Notraiders attack the Star Palace, the princesses scatter themselves across the universe as the Princess Star Color Pens.
+When the Notraiders attack the Star Palace, the princesses scatter themselves across the universe as the Princess Star Color Pens.
 Seeking to revive the princesses and prevent the universe from being consumed in darkness, the aliens Lala and Prunce travel with the fairy Fuwa to Mihoshi Town (観星町, Mihoshi-chō) on Earth, where they meet the imaginative Hikaru Hoshina.
 After receiving a Star Color Pendant and a Star Color Pen, Hikaru transforms into the legendary Pretty Cure, Cure Star.
-Joined by Lala and two other girls, Elena and Madoka, as well as the shapeshifting catgirl alien, Yuni, Hikaru leads the Star Twinkle Pretty Cure as they seek to revive the Star Princesses and fight against the Notraiders.
+Joined by Lala and two other girls, Elena and Madoka, as well as the shapeshifting catgirl alien Yuni, Hikaru leads the Star Twinkle Pretty Cure as they seek to revive the Star Princesses and fight against the Notraiders.